Comprehensive product thinking to make machine learning accessible to non-data-scientists.

 The data scientist has the workflow editor.
 The project team has the workspace.
 As the business user becomes engaged in the platform, the workbench makes a more comprehensive environment as a tool made for business users and the non-data scientist user.

-The complete system that was designed is mapped by following the lifecycle stages of a Touchpoint from inception to decision.
+The lifecycle of a Touchpoint was designed to go from inception to decision.

 A Touchpoint begins with a workflow in a workspace.